« Back to Glossary

 Scalability: Cloud provides massive scalability in terms of both data and users.
 Businesses can increase their cloud data storage and enhance their cloud analytics capabilities as per requirement.
 Thus, enterprises can easily and efficiently scale the data storage and processing to reflect the ever-changing market conditions.

-Agility: Cloud data analytics lets enterprises approach their data in a holistic and unified manner.
-Companies can access several types of data from diverse sources.
-This helps decision makers to access cloud resources quickly and easily to capture insights.
+Agility: The holistic and unified approach to data offered by cloud analytics allows organizations to access several types of data from diverse sources This helps decision makers to access cloud resources quickly and easily to capture insights.

 All these benefits make cloud analytics a more viable option for the new age enterprises.